The Birth of King Jesus

 ° Herod had thus gained the throne of a rebellious buffer state (Israel) which was situated between two contending empires

-° At any time, his own subjects might conspire in bringing the Parthans to their aid and destoying him completely
+° At any time for Herod, his own subjects might conspire in bringing the Parthians, Persian Empire to the east, to their aid and destroying him completely

 ° Understand the tensions in those days between Rome and Parthia, war could happen any moment